 For the official event website and general information about COP24, click here.

-For more information about the host city, Katowice, Poland, click here.
+For more information about the host city, Katowice, Poland, and accommodation options click here.

 Tufts Selection Process & General Information